Learning more about your Enneatype

 Want to dive deeper?

 Self-development and Coaching with The Enneagram is a 12 week course designed to unpack the nature and instincts of each Enneagram type.
 You will learn how to apply the Enneagram to your personal and professional development as well as that of your colleagues or coaching clients.
-With the guidance of pioneering NLP Coach Jay Hedley, join our next online Enneagram course - commencing January 2021.
+With the guidance of pioneering NLP Coach Jay Hedley, check out our recorded Enneagram course.